Radyo Bandera Central Luzon

-90.3 Radyo Bandera News FM (90.3 FM), is a radio station owned and operated by Bandera News Philippines through its licensee, Palawan Broadcasting Corporation.
-The station's main studio is located at Lucero St., Purok 4, Brgy.
+90.3 Radyo Bandera (90.3 FM) is a radio station owned and operated by Bandera News Philippines through its licensee, Palawan Broadcasting Corporation.
+The station's studio is located along Lucero St., Purok 4, Brgy.
 Mabolo, Malolos.
-The station currently operates daily from 6:00 AM to 8:00 PM.

 History

-As Radyo Bulacan

 The provincial government of Bulacan established its own radio called "Radyo Bulacan" under the call letters DWRB on 90.3 FM.
 Radyo Bulacan broadcasts as a community radio station, airing news, music and local issues regarding the province.

 Radyo Bulacan later on moved to 95.9 FM.
-Currently, the station broadcasts at 103.9 FM.
+Currently, the station broadcasts on 103.9 FM.

-As DWJC

-Around in the mid-2010s, the Colegio de San Jose - Malolos (owners of 88.7 DWAP-FM) acquired the 90.3 frequency and launched its new radio station under the callsign DWJC-FM.
-JC FM airs in a hybrid format (adult contemporary and community radio).
+Around in the mid-2010s, the Colegio de San Jose - Malolos (owners of 88.7 DWAP-FM) acquired the frequency and launched it as JC FM with a community radio format.

-As Radyo Bandera News FM

-In 2017, Palawan-based Bandera News Philippines acquired and reformatted the station as Bandera News FM Bulacan.
+In 2017, Palawan-based Bandera News Philippines acquired the station and relaunched it under the Radyo Bandera network.